 How To Cook Jasmine Rice.
-Perfect, yes I said Perfect, fluffy Jasmine Rice each and every time.
+Perfect, fluffy Jasmine Rice each and every time.
 This is a full-proof method that works to make the perfect pot of rice!

 I grew up on minute rice and I can tell you its not my favorite.
 Sorry Mom.
 It’s slightly mushy and usually a little wet.
 I always thought the only way to make good rice was in a steamer, which most people don’t have time for on a busy weeknight.